Personal Injury

 Elements of a Personal Injury Case

-• The defendant owed a duty of care to the plaintiff (the injured party who brings the claim)
+• The defendant owed a duty of care to the plaintiff (the injured party who brings the claim).

-• The defendant breached that duty
+• The defendant breached that duty.

-• The plaintiff suffered damages
+• The plaintiff suffered damages.

 When does a defendant owe a duty?
 When is a duty breached?
 What types of damages are compensable?
 The answers to these questions vary from state to state.
 Lawyers are trained to research the law to understand the meaning of the different elements that make up any given claim and to answer these questions in the context of each unique case.
+Knowing these details helps our team build a robust case, taking into account Nevada's specific interpretations of these elements to maximize our client’s chances of obtaining favorable outcomes.

 First-Party Claims vs Third-Party Claims

 This is a "first-party claim” because, under these policies, you are the party insured and, therefore, you are the party to be covered.
 If your own carrier pays expenses such as doctor/hospital bills or auto repair bills, they probably have a right of reimbursement against the third party who caused the damages.
+Understanding the differences and appropriate application of first-party and third-party claims can make a significant impact on the compensation recovery process, influencing strategic decisions throughout the legal proceedings.

 Important Questions to Consider Regarding Personal Injury Cases